maitrungduc1410/public-channel-realtime-chat/README.md

 - Change image's name in service `app` to `your_app_image_name` we set above
 - Change image's name in service `laravel_echo_server` to `your_echo_image_name` we set above

-Now, start your app: `docker-compose up` (you can use `-d` option to run the app in background)
+Now, start your app: `docker-compose up -d --build`, then wait for docker to build images and start up

-Then access `localhost` to see your application alive.
+Then access `localhost:8000` to see your application alive.